February 8, 2021

 Bean Boost: The Benefits of Drinking Coffee

-An extra burst of energy is the most well-known benefit of drinking coffee – and the caffeine found within coffee certainly can help you get through a long day at work, a video chat with family, or just keep up with your energetic kiddos.
+An extra burst of energy is the most well-known benefit of drinking coffee – and the caffeine found within coffee certainly can help you get through a long day at work, a video chat with family or just keep up with your energetic kiddos.
 But caffeine is good for other reasons too: it’s been shown to help improve memory, mood, reaction times and general mental function.
-In fact, studies have shown that consuming caffeine, even in doses smaller than those found in coffee, may improve mental alertness.2
+Studies have also indicated that consuming caffeine, even in doses smaller than those found in coffee, may improve mental alertness.2

 Not only can coffee help put a pep in your step, but it can also lend a hand to your heart.
 Research suggests that sipping one to two cups of coffee per day may help decrease your risk of heart failure and reduce the chance of coronary heart disease, which occurs when deposits of fat restrict blood flow to the heart.4

 Coffee is the bean that keeps on giving.
-Research shows that drinking coffee may help also reduce your risk of neurodegenerative diseases, including Alzheimer’s disease, dementia, and Parkinson’s disease, by up to 65 percent.5 While there’s still more research data to be taken into account, it’s helpful to know that your daily cup is likely doing some good.
+Drinking coffee may help also reduce your risk of neurodegenerative diseases, including Alzheimer’s disease, dementia, and Parkinson’s disease, by up to 65 percent according to research.5 While there’s still more data to be taken into account, it’s helpful to know that your daily cup is likely doing some good.

 As it turns out, all that energy from coffee helps more than just your mind – it helps your muscles, too.
-Drink a strong cup of joe about half an hour before heading to the gym can lead to increased energy that may help you set a personal record or feel stronger for your typical routine.
-On average, coffee will help increase your physical performance by 11-12%.6
+Drinking a strong cup of joe about half an hour before heading to the gym can lead to increased energy that may help you set a personal record or feel stronger for your typical routine.
+For the average person, coffee will help increase physical performance by 11-12%.6

 How Much Coffee Can I Drink Per Day?